opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 Note the filtering by instrumentation scope and K8s namespace.

-We can use the Discover plugin to develop DQL expressions for data filtering, e.g., `name:k8s.pod.cpu.time`, or create saved searches.
+We can use the Discover plugin to develop DQL expressions for data filtering, such as `name:k8s.pod.cpu.time`, or create saved searches.
 Both will be used for visualizations.

 One of the main benefits of Discover is the easy access to metrics attributes.